 In previous years, your 1098-T included a figure in Box 2 that represented the qualified tuition and related expenses (QTRE) we billed to your student account for the calendar (tax) year.
 Due to a change to institutional reporting requirements under federal law, beginning with tax year 2018, we will report in Box 1 the amount of QTRE you paid during the year.

 Depending on your income (or your family’s income, if you are a dependent), whether you were considered full or half-time enrolled, and the amount of your qualified educational expenses for the year, you may be eligible for a federal education tax credit.
 (You can find detailed information about claiming education tax credits in IRS Publication 970, page 9.)

 Vincennes University is unable to provide you with individual tax advice, but should you have questions, you should seek the counsel of an informed tax preparer or adviser.

 Exact payment dates may be found on MYVU under the Student Records, Student Accounts, Account Detail for Term.
 If you click the Statement and Payment History found at the bottom of the page you will be able to view all terms with dates.
 The IRS follows the calendar year (Jan 1, 2018- Dec 31, 2018).
 The University bills Spring term for early registrants in November of the preceding year.
 There is a check box on the form indicating this is for a future term.

-For your information and understanding, you may access the following internet site for information regarding these tax credits: https://www.irs.gov/pub/irs-pdf/p970.pdf , for a complete listing of eligible expenses.
+Visit IRS.gov for information regarding these tax for a complete listing of eligible expenses.